TomiVidal99/Librarian/README.md

 ## TODO:

+- [ ] FIX: Recently moved filters all the files after the first three and doesn't delete the history.
 - [ ] FIX: Auto launch.
 - [ ] FIX: don't have app version as state, only update once on startup.
 - [ ] FIX: when hovering checkbox the mouse is not pointer.